ExpressionEngine/ExpressionEngine-User-Guide/docs/general/system-configuration-overrides.md

 ### `proxy_ips`

-Whitelist of reverse proxy servers that may forward the visitor's IP address.
+Allow list of reverse proxy servers that may forward the visitor's IP address.

 | Value        | Description                          |
 | ------------ | ------------------------------------ |